KasperHesse/chisel-cache/docs/notes.md

 ## Cache controller
-Note: Heavily inspired by H&P chapter 5.9, at least for the initial design
+Note: Heavily inspired by H&P chapter 5.9, at least for the initial design The cache controller is a simple FSM used to control the cache.
+It generates inputs/outputs to cache module and the replacement policy module

 The cache assumes the following interface between processor and cache
 - boolean read/write line
 - 32-bit address
 - 32-bit write data from processor
 - 32-bit read data from processor
-- ready/valid handshake
+- request/acknowledge handshake

 And assumes the following interface between cache and main memory
 - boolean read/write line
 - 32-bit address
 - 32-bit write data to memory
 - 32-bit read data from memory
-- ready/valid handshake
+- request/acknowledge handshake

 ## Replacement
 The replacement module is used to choose which cache block a load should